Among the Bros: A Fraternity Crime Story

 About the author

 Max Marshall is a writer and journalist.
-Raised in Texas, he attended Columbia University, where he graduated summa cum laude and Phi Beta Kappa in 2016.
-He served as a Princeton in Asia Media Fellow in Hanoi, Vietnam, and his work has appeared in GQ, Texas Monthly, Sports Illustrated, and the New York Times.
+Raised in Dallas, Texas, he lives in Austin.
+He graduated from Columbia University in 2016 and served as a Princeton in Asia Media Fellow in Hanoi, Vietnam.
+His work has appeared in GQ, Texas Monthly, Sports Illustrated, and the New York Times.

 Rate this ebook